apache/incubator-hugegraph-doc/content/en/docs/contribution-guidelines/subscribe.md

 Unsubscribe from the mailing list steps are as follows:

-1. Send an email to dev-unsubscribe@hugegraph.apache.org with your subscribed email address, subject and content are arbitrary.
+1. Email dev-unsubscribe@hugegraph.apache.org with your subscribed email address, subject and content are arbitrary.

 2. Receive confirmation email and reply.
 After completing step 1, you will receive a confirmation email from dev-help@hugegraph.apache.org (if not received, please confirm whether the email is automatically classified as spam, promotion email, subscription email, etc.) .
 Then reply directly to the email, or click on the link in the email to reply quickly, the subject and content are arbitrary.